On nef subvarieties: Nef subschemes

 Note that the exceptional divisor of $\pi_Z$ is the restriction of the exceptional divisor $E$ of $\pi_X$.
 If $E$ is $(r-1)$-ample (resp. $(r-1)$-almost ample), so is $E|_{\Bl_{Y\cap Z}Z}$. \end{proof}

-The following theorem generalizes the transitivity property of ample subschemes \cite[Proposition 6.4]{Ottem} in the sense that we do not require $Y$ (resp. $Z$) to be lci in $X$ (resp. $Y$).
+Theorem \ref{theorem: trans ample} generalizes the transitivity property of ample subschemes \cite[Proposition 6.4]{Ottem} in the sense that we do not require $Y$ (resp. $Z$) to be l.c.i. in $X$ (resp. $Y$).
 This gives further evidence that Ottem's definition of an ample subscheme is a natural one.
-First, we need a lemma: \begin{lemma} Let $X$ be a projective scheme and let $Y$ be a closed subscheme of $X$ of codimension $r$.
-Suppose the blowup of $X$ along $Y$, $\pi:\Bl_Y X\rightarrow X$, has fiber dimension at most $r-1$.
-If a line bundle $\mathscr{L}$ on $X$ is $q$-ample on $Y$, and for if any $l\geq 0$
+First, we need a couple of lemmata: \begin{lemma} Let $X$ be a projective scheme and $Y$ be a closed subscheme of $X$ of codimension $r$.
+Fix an ample line bundle $\mathscr{O}_X(1)$ on $X$.
+Suppose the blowup of $X$ along $Y$, $\pi:\Bl_Y X\rightarrow X$, has fiber dimension at most $r-1$, and $\mathscr{L}$ is a line bundle on $X$ such that its restriction to $Y$, $\mathscr{L}|_Y$, is $q$-ample.
+If for any $l\geq 0$,